DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/controlled-and-uncontrolled-modes.md

 ## Uncontrolled Mode

 In the uncontrolled state mode, the Grid component manages its state internally.
-In this case, you should only add the required state management plugins and optionally define the initial configuration using properties with the `default` prefix (e.g. the `SortingState` plugin's `defaultSorting` property).
+In this case, you should only add the required state management plugins and optionally define the initial configuration using properties with the `default` prefix (for example, the `SortingState` plugin's `defaultSorting` property).

 ```js
 <Grid rows={[/* ... */]} columns={[/* ... */]}>